Engee documentation

 • Size - dimension of the input signal:

-• Inherit all dimensions (-1 by default) - inherits the dimension of the signal applied to the input port (the signal can be of any dimension).
+• Inherit all dimensions (-1 by default) - inherits the dimension of the signal applied to the input port (the signal can have any dimension).

 • Defined dimensions - the input signal must have a specified number of elements.
 The dimensions are specified in Julia-notation (as a tuple), for example, (2,) for a one-dimensional signal of two elements or (2, 3, 4) for a multidimensional one.
 If -1 is specified, the dimensionality is inherited.